June 2022 - By Ronald Poort, Executive Vice President, DSV

 Ronald Poort

-Recent research carried out by members of the PARC Institute at Cardiff University, and presented at the International Symposium of Logistics found that 70% of respondents believed that warehouse automation does make supply chains more resilient.
+Recent research carried out by members of the PARC Institute at Cardiff University, and presented at the International Symposium of Logistics found that 70 pct. of respondents believed that warehouse automation does make supply chains more resilient.
 But, concerns remain, with many respondents worrying that automation increases operational complexity and reduces the ability of warehouses to flexibly respond to peaks in demand.

 All of this raises the question of whether businesses that want resilient and flexible supply chains should invest in warehouse automation or avoid it?

-When we talk to our customers, our partners, they recognise the need to make use of warehouse automation to remain competitive.
+When we talk to our customers, they recognize the need to make use of warehouse automation to remain competitive.
 Despite this, many are still reluctant to invest themselves because the market is changing so quickly and investment in the wrong location or the wrong technology can become a real burden and strangle supply chain flexibility.
 I completely understand their anxiety which is something we want to resolve.

 Businesses no longer need to worry about the trade-offs between warehouse automation and supply chain flexibility, with investments in multi-user networks like DSV Fulfilment Factories, they can actually have both.